 Definition of Related Parties: A related party is anyone who bears a relationship to the taxpayer, as described in IRC Section 267(b).
-Related parties include members of the same family-parents, siblings, ancestors (e.g. parents and grandparents) and lineal descendants (e.g. children and grandchildren) and spouses, but do not include step-parents, uncles, aunts, in-laws, cousins, nephews, nieces and former spouses.
-A taxpayer will be treated as related to an entity, such as a corporation or partnership, if the taxpayer either directly or indirectly (through family members) owns more than 50% of the shares or capital interest in such entities.
+Related parties include members of the same family-parents, siblings, ancestors (e.g. parents and grandparents) and lineal descendants (e.g. children and grandchildren) and spouses, but do not include step-parents, uncles, aunts, in-laws, cousins, nephews, an entity, such as a corporation or partnership, if the taxpayer either directly or indirectly (through family members) owns more than 50% of the shares or capital interest in such entities.
 Related parties also include certain fiduciary relationships described in Section 267(b).